-The first thing to consider is that you need three days of food which you can use while making preparations for a permanent food supply.
+The first thing to consider is that you need three days (or longer) of food which you can use while making preparations for a permanent food supply.
+Freeze dried food is quite light to carry.

 Even though it is unlikely that an emergency would cut off your food supply for two weeks, consider maintaining a supply in your pantry.
 You can use the canned goods, dry mixes, and other staples on your cupboard shelves.
 Be sure to check expiration dates and follow the practice of first-in, first-out.